What is a Software Engineer?

 Understanding and balancing the day-to-day steps that are required to get to a goal yet not losing sight of the long-term vision is key to being a successful software engineer.
 By practicing this skill and thinking ahead, you will be able to see how each individual component will eventually contribute to the product as a whole and how each element will interact with each other.
 The ability to weigh out the long- and short-term outlook and see how certain decisions can influence the scope and direction of a project is a key attribute.
 Being able to adapt and prevent a project from derailing is what separates really good engineers from mediocre ones.

 How long does it take to become a Software Engineer?

 The software industry is always changing.
-This means that a career in the field demands a commitment to learning that starts in high school, is solidified in university, and continues with career-long professional certifications and training.
+This means that a career as a software engineer demands a commitment to learning that starts in high school, is solidified in university, and continues with career-long professional certifications and training.

-A four- or five- year bachelor’s degree program in computer software engineering is the typical education track required for entry into the software engineering profession.
+A four- or five- year Bachelor’s Degree in Computer Software Engineering is the typical education track required for entry into the software engineering profession.

 What are Software Engineers like?